emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 where b is the block size in bits, so that the integrity advantage is ≈ δ ⋅ v / 2<sup>t</sup>.

-The constraints ensures that the Bernstein bound factor satisfies δ ≈ 1.
-In addition to bounding δ, the Q_MAX constraint establishes a minimum complexity for distinguishing attacks and an upper bound on the fraction of plaintext bits recoverable by an attacker.

-Protocols using AES-GCM-SST MUST enforce limits sufficient to ensure:
+To ensure that the Bernstein bound factor satisfies δ ≈ 1, protocols using AES-GCM-SST MUST enforce limits sufficient to ensure:

 {: style=""}
 * Q_MAX ⋅ P_MAX / 16 + V_MAX ⪅ 2<sup>59</sup>   .

+In addition to bounding δ, the Q_MAX constraint establishes a minimum complexity for distinguishing attacks and an upper bound on the fraction of plaintext bits recoverable by an attacker.
 This aligns with the European {{ACM}} recommendation of limiting the total number of block-cipher invocations to at most 2<sup>b/2-5</sup>.
 It ensures that an attacker cannot recover more than ≈ 0.0007 bits across all plaintexts {{Entropy}} and that δ ⪅ 1.0005.
 The Bernstein bound factor δ(a) ≈ 1 + a<sup>2</sup> / 2<sup>b+1</sup> depends on varaiable a {{Bernstein}}{{Iwata}}, which this document conservatively upper-bounds using Q_MAX ⋅ P_MAX / 16 + V_MAX, using the bounds in {{Naito}}.

 For AES, the 128-bit block size means a ⪅ 2<sup>59</sup> is not guaranteed by the limits given in {{instances}} alone; protocols need to choose between Q_MAX and P_MAX to satisfy this bound.
 For Rijndael-256, the 256-bit block size already guarantees a ⪅ 2<sup>123</sup>.
 Protocols employing Rijndael-GCM-SST MAY impose stricter limits on P_MAX, A_MAX, Q_MAX, and V_MAX.